fatiherikli/fatiherikli.github.io/README.rst

    +++++++++++++++++++---+++++++++++++

+Rights protecting
+   ** the extraction
+   && dissemination
-rights protectin1. g the extraction, dissemination, use and reuse of data in a Work;
+   and use and reuse of data in a *work*;

-database rights (such as those arising under Directive 96/9/EC of the European Parliament and of the Council of 11 March 1996 on the legal protection of databases, and under any national implementation thereof, including any amended or successor version of such directive); and other similar, equivalent or corresponding rights throughout the world based on applicable law or treaty, and any national implementations thereof.
+Database rights (such as those arising under Directive 96/9/EC of the European Parliament and of the Council of 11 March 1996
+                 on the legal protection of databases, and under any national implementation thereof, including any amended o r successor version of suchdirective);

+Other similar, equivalent or corresponding rights throughout the world based on applicable law or treaty, and any *national implementations* thereof.

 Waiver.
 To the greatest extent permitted by, but not in contravention of, applicable law, Affirmer hereby overtly, fully, permanently,